 Here we go again.
-City officials seem to once again be trying to come up with ways to change Orinda's General Plan, with its current height limit of 35 feet.
+City officials seem to once again be trying to come up with ways to change Orinda's General Plan, with its current height limit

 The latest "public meetings" are now going to be held at the four local elementary schools in October and November.
 Apparently, the city will present only their downtown plan.
-They concur pretty much with a local group called "Orinda Vision" in their desire to go 55-70 feet high in structures, construct condos and new retail (thus displacing our independent, small businesses), raze city blocks, create underground parking, and build a transit hub with many residences over the BART parking lot (BART was stopped from putting in solar panels there).
+Lafayette to vote for measure G in They concur pretty much with a local desire to go 55-70 feet high in structures, construct condos and new retail (thus displacing our independent, small businesses), raze city blocks, create underground parking, and build a transit hub with many residences over the BART parking lot (BART was stopped from putting in solar panels there).
 In addition, an extensive bridge from the Crossroads side to BART and the village is being considered.

 This "Vision" has been proposed in many other communities.
 The results could be Tuscan style architecture with hanging greenery, where every city starts to look alike --- and retail often goes vacant.
 Most in the community do believe that beautification and updates are in order -- but perhaps not at the expense of our village character.
-A concerned group of residents formed SaveOrinda.com to inform others. -- and have proposed a ballot initiative, like Walnut Creek and Berkeley, to see if this is the direction our community wants.
+A concerned group of residents formed SaveOrinda.com to inform others. -- and have proposed a ballot initiative, like Walnut Creek and Berkeley, to see if this is the direction many of our children have long since our community wants.